 Detailed information about the Chemical Demilitarization Program is available at the U.S. Army Chemical Material Activity website.

-The ASD(NCB) serves as the DoD Chemical/Biological/Nuclear Treaty Manager.
-Treaty Management oversees the implementation of the Chemical Weapons Convention and the Biological Weapons Convention for the Department of Defense.
-Nuclear Treaty Management primarily oversees the Comprehensive Nuclear Test Ban Treaty (CTBT) and Additional Protocol (AP) to International Atomic Energy Agency (IAEA) Safeguards Agreement for the Department of Defense.
+The ASD(NCB) serves as the DOD Chemical/Biological/Nuclear Treaty Manager.
+Treaty Management oversees the implementation of the Chemical Weapons Convention and the Biological Weapons Convention for the Defense Department.
+Nuclear Treaty Management primarily oversees the Comprehensive Nuclear Test Ban Treaty (CTBT) and Additional Protocol (AP) to International Atomic Energy Agency (IAEA) Safeguards Agreement for the Defense Department.

 The Chemical Weapons Convention (CWC) was ratified by Congress in 1997 and prohibits acquiring, developing, production, stockpiling, or retaining of CW for other than limited defensive work.
 Additionally it requires the destruction of all chemical weapons stockpiles.
-CBW Treaty Management serves as the functional arm of the DoD CW/BW Treaty Manager ensuring that all Department of Defense actions and international reporting requirements are compliant with the CWC.
+CBW Treaty Management serves as the functional arm of the DOD CW/BW Treaty Manager ensuring that all Defense Department actions and international reporting requirements are compliant with the CWC.

 The CWMD Systems portfolio funds programs, projects, and activities related to development and fielding of CWMD situational awareness capabilities for the Defense Department and its interagency and international partners.
 Its mission is to enable a network of people, organizations, data, and technology that integrates, synthesizes, and shares timely and tailored CWMD information.
 The CWMD Systems Office exercises oversight and manages resources for the CWMD Systems portfolio on behalf of the DASD(TRAC).